 There is a helpful alias for the resolvers to help remember their addresses:

 One of the recursors is running Bind9.
-The other one is running Bind9 as well right now.
-The generated AAAA records point to a few small address blocks in TREX's public address space 2001:67c:2b0::/48 so they are usable from anywhere on the Internet.
+The other one is running Power DNS.
+The generated AAAA records point to address blocks in TREX's public address space 2001:67c:2b0::/48 so they are usable from anywhere on the Internet.
 That address space is routed by NAT64 devices.

 If you have any problems with this service, please consult this web page first, in case we have some service announcements.
 Users should also be aware that we will sometimes divert NAT64 traffic from our network to NAT64 boxes that are closer to the user.
 In those cases the servers will serve addresses outside TREX's public address space.

 The recursors only serve standard DNS information, as defined by ICANN and IANA.
 They do not serve any special Top Level Domains and there are no altered responses, except as required by DNS64.
-NB: This may break DNSSEC validation.
+NB: This breaks DNSSEC validation.